AruniRC/colorizer-fcn/README.md

 [Color image | target clusters | grayscale image | predicted clusters ]
 ![viz results tiny](figures/fcn32s-tiny-iter1000.jpg)

-* **FCN 32s lowpass training** - Given that the FCN 32s model is by construction not designed for very fine-grained spatial segmentation (due to its large 32 pixel stride), we make the task easier by reducing the number of GMM color clusters to 16 and reducing the spatial resolution the target label mask by 8x.
+* **FCN 32s, lowpass, 100k, K=16** - Given that the FCN 32s model is by construction not designed for very fine-grained spatial segmentation (due to its large 32 pixel stride), we make the task easier by reducing the number of GMM color clusters to 16 and reducing the spatial resolution the target label mask by 8x.
 This makes the task simple enough for the network to train till convergence, and give rough _validation set_ results after 100k iterations.
-Config 14 in `config.py` is used.
+Cfg-14 in `config.py` is used.
 The IoU is very low, so the the next step is to use **FCN 16s** initialized with the current network.

 [Color image | target clusters | grayscale image | predicted clusters ]
 ![viz results fcn32s](figures/fcn32s_14_iter100000.jpg)